timoline/Synoportal/README.md

 Normally this will be: /volume1/web/

-import synoportal.sql in your MySQL database with Phpmyadmin
+Just run install.php in your browser and just type in the needed info, the database will be created automaticly

 Help
 ----